redwoodjs/redwood/docs/docs/how-to/using-a-third-party-api.md

 yarn rw generate page home /
 ```

-> If you like typing you can use the full command `yarn redwood generate page home /`

 The browser should have refreshed with a message about where to find our new homepage, `web/src/pages/HomePage/HomePage.js`.
 Let's open that up and create a form so the user can actually enter their zip code:

 ```jsx title="web/src/pages/HomePage/HomePage.js"